Atte-Oskari-Rasanen/COL1A1_quantification/Readme.md

 ## Plotting data and performing linear regression
 plot_history.py file contains steps used for performing linear regression analysis and calculating the relevant statistics and the stages used for plotting the training metrics for each epoch.
+The script also contains the generation of the heatmaps for the metrics tables.
 The user can make the appropriate changes based on the data.

 ## Statistics for the results